 The Black Swan Group’s definition of this skill is different from what you’ll see outside of hostage negotiation.
 The mirror is one of our Negotiation 9 (N9) skills.
-(If you’d like to learn about all 9, please take a look at our virtual lessons section on our website.)
 The N9 is derived from the FBI 8 hostage negotiation skills and we’ve spent over 20 years actively adapting these skills from hostage negotiation into the business negotiation world.
 Our clients and MBA students at Georgetown University and the University of Southern California have applied these skills in their real world negotiations and literally made millions.

 A mirror is repeating the last 1-3 words the counterpart has just said or 1-3 critical words from some portion of what they have said as a question.
 This means your voice needs to inflect up at the end of the mirror as if you’re asking a genuine question.